KingsMentor/codelab/buildingsmallerapk/goole_play_app_signing.md

 Signing up for this program entitles you to some benefits.

 ### App Optimisation.
-On your request, goolge provides optimisation services.
+On your request, google provides optimisation services.
 How is this possible :

 1. You provide an upload key signed APK to Google Play
 2. There's a window to apply for optimizations before re-signing with the app signing key for delivery